yidiwang21/yidiwang21.github.io/_pages/about.md

 * Enabling ML for decision-making in operating systems
 * Real-time scheduling for heterogeneous platforms

-## To Work With Me
+**Feel free to reach out to me for research discussions or potential collaborations — I am always open to new ideas and partnerships!**

+## Prospective Students
-<span style="color:red">I am looking for a PhD student highly interested in systems research, starting at Fall 2025.</span> Please be prepared to commit 4-5 years of hard work in research, and rewards may take time in this field.
-If you are still interested in this field, please drop me an email with title <u>"Prospective PhD Student - Fall 2025 - Your first name"</u>, and attach your CV, transcripts, and a writing sample (e.g. publication, thesis, report) if available.
+<span style="color:red">I am looking for a PhD student highly interested in systems research, starting at Fall 2025, and I am also looking for multiple Master's, undergraduate students to work with me.</span> If you are interested, please drop me an email with title <u>"Prospective PhD/MS/UG Student - Your name"</u>, and attach your CV and transcripts.
-Master's, undergraduate students and summer interns are also welcome.
-To apply, please drop me an email with with title <u>"Prospective MS/UG/summer intern Student - Your first name"</u> including your CV and transcripts.

-**Feel free to reach out to me for research discussions or potential collaborations—I am always open to new ideas and partnerships!**

 ## News
 - May 2024: One paper will appear at [ECRTS 2024](https://www.ecrts.org/).
 This work provides a solution with minimal userspace code modification to enable GPU preemption, and it is also the first one to provide a response time analysis for the default GPU scheduling approach.
 Check it out: [[ECRTS24](../files/2024/ecrts24_gcaps_paper.pdf)].